626 pointsby hello123432144 months ago65 comments

 Maximalist and absurdist digital culture that is all but gone now.

-• donatj6 days ago
+• donatj4 months ago

 I would download sooo many random programs from the internet back then, and rarely were they viruses.
 I also didn't have online banking and my internet connection wasn't always on.
 The attack surface was just so much smaller.
 Like what, were they going to steal my collection of gifs?